Back to Blog

 Quick Tips

-Let HTTP verbs do the work: No need to put actions in the endpoint.
+• Let HTTP verbs do the work: No need to put actions in the endpoint.
+GET /users is for fetching users, POST /users is for creating.

 In the end, a well-named endpoint saves time, prevents headaches, and makes your project look way more professional.